-The input modules come in groups of 8, 16 and 32 points and can handle either ac or dc and plug into the backplane.
+The input modules come in groups of 8 or 16 points and can handle either ac or dc.
 The system designer can configure the dc modules to be either current sources or sinks.
 The output modules install into the backplane also.
 Output modules can include dc source/sinking types, ac output, and relay outputs.
 Relay outputs can accept either ac or dc voltages on the relay contacts but the circuit current cannot exceed the manufacturer's maximum rating.

 Modern PLC modules include analog input and outputs.
 These devices convert analog voltages or currents into digital values for processing in PLC programs.
-Communications modules allow system designers to download programs to the PLC and provide networking capability so communication with other PLCs and HMIs is possible.
+The communications modules allow system designers to download programs to the PLC and provide networking capability so communication with other PLCs and HMIs is possible.
 Programming PLCs requires a host computer, usually a PC.
 The PLC communicates with the host using several standards.
 Older PLCs communicate using the high-level serial communications protocol RS-485.
 Other communications links include RS-232 serial communication, USB, TCP/IP and Modbus.